Khanbumbat Airport: Description

 The Khanbumbat Airport and Oyu Tolgoi mine are in the South Gobi Desert of Mongolia, 80 km north of Mongolia's border with the People's Republic of China, where the mined copper is expected to be shipped.
 Oyu Tolgoi deposits contain (as of 2010) an estimated 79 billion pounds (35,833,000 tonnes) of copper, and 45 million ounces (1,275,000,000 grams) of gold.
 Production was scheduled to begin in 2013 and to reach full capacity in 2018.
 Over the anticipated lifespan of the mine (45 years), Oyu Tolgoi is scheduled to produce 450000 t of copper per year, an amount equal to 3% of global production.
 Oyu Tolgoi is also expected to produce 330,000 ounces of gold annually.

 Rio Tinto intends to employ 3,000-4,000 people from Mongolia, so a new airport was needed.
-Khanbumbat Airport is located 207 kilometers northwest of the regional capital of the Dalanzadgad, and 522 kilometers southwest of the national capital of Ulan Bator.
+Khanbumbat Airport is located 205 kilometers east-south-east of the regional capital of the Dalanzadgad, and 522 kilometers south of the national capital of Ulaanbaatar.

 Runways and operational infrastructure

 The airport of international standards, its runway has a length of 3259 m, and a width of 45 meters.
 It is able to receive Boeing-737 and Airbus A320 aircraft.

 The terminal building (designed to mimick a Mongolian ger) is able to cater for up to 240 passengers per hour.

 In 2013, 80,000 passengers arrived at the airport.
-The majority were employees of the Oyu Tolgoi mine from Ulan Bator, including foreigners who connected through Buyant-Ukhaa International Airport.
+The majority were employees of the Oyu Tolgoi mine from Ulaanbaatar, including foreigners who connected through Buyant-Ukhaa International Airport.
 In the future it is possible to open international flights directly to Khanbumbat.